-Hi, I'm Forrest! 👋-

 projects

-Sentiment Analysis & Data Visualization on 2024 U.S. Presidential Election – Capstone Project
+Sentiment Analysis on Instagram and X for the 2024 U.S. Presidential Election – Capstone Project

 Python (NumPy, TensorFlow, Keras)